WeZZard/Gatsblog/content/_posts/2019-03-24-use-crontab-to-automate-updates-of-cli-softwares/index.md

 can imagine a shell environment without any `*rc` file loaded, that is what a crontab command gets.

-Since a crontab command gets such kind of shell environment, the `PATH` environment variable is not set yet, and you have to write down the full path of a command.
+Since a crontab command gets such kind of shell environment, even the `PATH` environment variable is not set yet, and you have to write down the full path of a command.

 A crontab command can be a CLI command comes with the UNXI system or a user script programmed by yourself.
 If you are executing a system command